Access to Your 1098-T Statement

 - What constitutes the payments figure in Box 1?

-- Why did Willamette University change its reporting method on the Form 1098-T in 2011?
+- Why did Willamette University change its reporting method on the 1098-T in 2011?

 Qualified education expenses are tuition and certain related expenses required for enrollment or attendance at the University.
 The following are qualified education expenses at Willamette University: tuition charges, mandatory student fees, and certain fees required for courses.
-All other charges, including housing and meal plans, are not qualified education expenses.
+Other charges, including housing and meal plans, are not considered qualified education expenses for purposes of the 1098-T.

 - Students whose qualified tuition and related fees are entirely waived, or paid entirely with scholarships or grants.